DomizianoScarcelli/DomizianoScarcelli/README.md

 # About me ✨
 Hi, I'm Domiziano.

+I'm currently studying for my master's degree in Computer Science at the University of Rome "La Sapienza".

 I obtained a bachelor's degree in Computer Science from the University of Rome "La Sapienza" in March 2022.
 If you want you can read my thesis (written in Italian) [here](https://github.com/DomizianoScarcelli/bachelor-thesis).